carrbs/jobcoin-boilerplate/golang/README.md

 ## Server
 I have added an HTTP server, that listens at port `:1337` on localhost.
 The server has two main functions:
 - listen for `POST /create` requests
-- instantiate and keep alive the `poller` package
+- instantiate and keep alive the `poller` package/service

 The `POST /create` handler:
 - creates a new Deposit Address that the requester can deposit funds into (much like the `mixer-cli`).
-- stores a list of new "child" addresses (requester identified addresses for deposit) in the `jobcoin_mixer` database and associates them with the newly created Deposit Address
+- stores a list of new "child" addresses (requester identified addresses for deposit) in the `jobcoin_mixer` database and associates them with the newly created Deposit Address.
 - registers the new deposit Address in the `Poller` service.
 - returns the new Deposit Address associated with the new child addresses in the response.